The Pacific Ocean

 The Landscape

-Although it is still the largest ocean, the basin of the Pacific has been gradually decreasing in size due to the movement of the Indo-Australian Plate.
+Although it is still the largest ocean, the basin of the Pacific has gradually decreased in size due to the movement of the Indo-Australian Plate.
 The oldest parts are about 135 million years old.
 The eastern border of the Pacific is characterized by a continuous mountain chain running the length of the North and South American continents.
-The eastern basin has a low, uninterrupted relief, at depths averaging 15,000 ft (4570 m).
+The eastern basin has a low, uninterrupted relief at depths averaging 15,000 ft (4570 m).
 In contrast, the western Pacific is scattered with island arcs and bounded by a series of deep ocean trenches.
-An almost continuous chain of volcanoes surrounds the ocean and an active mid-ocean ridge runs northeast–southwest.
+An almost continuous chain of volcanoes surrounds the ocean, and an active mid-ocean ridge runs northeast-southwest.

 Tonga

 The Kingdom of Tonga lies in the southwest Pacific, about 2000 miles (3000 km) off the east coast of Australia.
-It comprises 169 islands of which only 36 are permanently inhabited.
-The majority of the population live on the largest island, Tongatapu.
-There are only three sizeable towns and the main commercial center is the capital Nuku‘alofa.
+It comprises 169 islands, of which only 36 are permanently inhabited.
+The majority of the population lives on the largest island, Tongatapu.
+There are only three sizeable towns; the main commercial center is the capital, Nuku‘alofa.
 Tonga’s economy is based mainly on agriculture; coconuts, bananas, and vanilla are grown as cash crops for export.
 Although there is some light manufacturing, growing land shortages have forced increased migration to New Zealand and Australia.